glowkeeper/glowkeeper.github.io/src/content/software/apps/animated.md

-# animated dr huckle
+# Animated Dr Huckle

-Why not pretend you're my boss and [make me run and jump](https://huckle.studio/animated-huckle/)? 😀
+A playful browser experiment that turns me into a small animated character.
+[Make me run and jump](https://huckle.studio/animated-huckle/)—no managerial experience required.